 Most cloud-based transportation management systems are sold as software-as-a-service (SaaS).
 This means that users subscribe to the technology on a monthly or annual basis instead of purchasing the technology outright.
 Not only is this more cost-effective, it also means that users are always on the most recent version of the software.

-What is the Core Functionality of a TMS?
+What is the Core Functionality of a Transportation Management System (TMS)?

 As mentioned above, most transportation management systems provide these three core features: